5 min read

 2. Mega Backdoor Roth: The Secret Weapon

-Since this is one of my biggest contribution buckets, I set a reasonable amount and spread it evenly throughout the year.
+Since this is my biggest contribution bucket, I set a reasonable amount and spread it evenly throughout the year.
 I contribute after-tax dollars with auto-conversions to Roth to avoid taxable gains.

 3. HSA: Triple Tax Advantage (IRS source)